juanmf/SourceEditor/README.md

 Installation
 ============
-it can be installed with composer in the CLI.
+It can be installed with composer in the CLI.

 ```
 $ php composer.phar update docdigital/php-class-editor